MarlinFirmware/Configurations/config/examples/Prusa/MK3/README.md

 Below are some example start G-code scripts from popular slicers to get you started.

 ### PrusaSlicer
+- Set your G-code flavor to "Marlin 2" under "Printer Settings" -> "General" -> "Firmware" -> "G-code flavor".
-Paste the start G-code block below in the "Custom G-code" section under "Printer Settings".
-Use the "Custom G-code" section under "Filament Settings" to add the [Linear Advance](https://marlinfw.org/docs/features/lin_advance.html) (`M900 K0.0`) value since it can be saved on a per-filament basis.
+- Paste the start G-code block below in the "Custom G-code" section under "Printer Settings".
+- Use the "Custom G-code" section under "Filament Settings" to add the [Linear Advance](https://marlinfw.org/docs/features/lin_advance.html) (`M900 K0.0`) value since it can be saved on a per-filament basis.
 ```gcode
 G90 ; use absolute coordinates
 M83 ; extruder relative mode